 GSUSB Device Stack

-This device class targets the Linux/SocketCAN USB-to-CAN ecosystem.
-It uses a Vendor Interface + Bulk IN/OUT transport model and implements the commonly used gs_usb control and data planes, supporting:
+This device class targets USB-to-CAN usage in the Linux/SocketCAN ecosystem.
+It uses a Vendor Interface + Bulk IN/OUT transport model and implements the commonly used control plane and data plane of the gs_usb protocol.

-- CAN FD (optional; 64-byte data field; DLC mapping follows the CAN FD table)
+- CAN FD (optional): up to 64 bytes of data; DLC mapping follows the FD table

-echo_idfor host-side TX buffer tracking) - Optional hardware timestamp (4-byte
+echo_idfor host-side TX buffer tracking - Optional hardware timestamp:

-timestamp_usappended to the end of the wire frame) - Multi-channel (channel count fixed at compile time by the template parameter
+timestamp_us(4 bytes) appended to the end of the wire frame - Multi-channel: the number of channels is fixed at compile time by the template parameter

-This class supports both Classic CAN and (optionally) FDCAN.
-They are selected via different constructors:
+This class supports both Classic CAN and FDCAN (with FD capability enabled) via different constructors.

 GsUsbClass(std::initializer_list<LibXR::CAN*> cans,